Law Day Activities

 Approximately 300 Lake County High School students will attend a morning of law-related sessions presented by the Judges of Lake County, the State’s Attorney’s Office, the Sheriff’s Department, and the Coroner’s Office.
 Each school will attend three 40-minute assemblies.
-The sessions will begin at 9:00 a.m. and include a CSI task force presentation; a Sentencing; Social Media and Internet Safety; Suspect Interrogation; a visit to the Coroner’s facility; and a Jail Tour.
+The sessions will begin at 9:00 a.m. and include a CSI task force presentation; a Sentencing; and an improved session on Social Media; Suspect Interrogation; a visit to the Coroner’s facility; and a Jail Tour.

 At 12:30 p.m., an awards ceremony will be held in the Jury Assembly Room.
-Chief Judge Jorge Ortiz, together with several other Lake County Judges, will greet and welcome all Law Day contest winners.
+Chief Judge Jay Ukena, together with several other Lake County Judges, will greet and welcome all Law Day contest winners.
 First, second, and third place winners in grades kindergarten through eighth grades will be recognized for their winning entries of the various Law Day contests – coloring, poster and essay.
 The winning entries will be posted on the Circuit’s new website, and all students will have the opportunity to have their picture taken with the Judges.
-In addition, the students will be presented with a Certificate of Appreciation and a gift card from Target.
+In addition, the students will be presented with a Certificate of Appreciation and a gift card.

 |K - 3